 So, how fast do rats reproduce?
 Quite rapidly, it would seem!

 Increase in the number of rat infestations

 Pest control businesses worldwide have reported a steady increase in the number of rat infestations they are called upon to deal with.
-Cities worldwide are witnessing an increase in the number of rats when many other species on the planet face the threat of extinction.
+Cities worldwide are witnessing an increase in the number of rats.
 Numerous factors are driving this change, but the rate at which rats are capable of reproducing is an important factor.

 The average female rat will give birth to six litters every year, each of which consists of five to ten rat pups, although sometimes it can be as many as 12.
 Like mice, rats reach sexual maturity in just four to five weeks after birth, at which point they can start contributing to the number of rats present in a property.
 Within one year, a single pair of mice can produce around 1250 offspring.
 Every time a new litter of rat pups is born, half of them will be female and capable of contributing to the total number of offspring after just a few weeks,

 Any delays in dealing with a rat infestation after it’s discovered can lead to an explosion in the number of individuals on your property.
 As soon as you detect the first signs of a potential rat infestation, you should take measures to deal with the issue.

 This article, Can Rats Climb Up Walls?, explores the remarkable climbing ability of rats in greater detail.
 Read more about pest control services for rats in London.
 Get in touch with Bon Accord your local pest control expert.